 What’s Okay to Do While Driving in Arizona

-- Use a function on your device like answering a call, ending a call, or begin navigation on your GPS.
+- A function on your device like answering a call, ending a call, or begin navigation on your GPS can be very useful.

 - Use an earpiece, headphone device, or armband to communicate with your voice on your wireless device.